geneontology/geneontology.github.io/_docs/tools-overview.md

 ## Visualize

 ### GO ribbon: a configurable tool for visualizing GO annotations
-Many genes have large numbers of annotations, making it difficult to get a quick overview of a gene function, or the functions of gene sets.
-The GO ribbon is specifically designed to help users visualize and explore the functions of a gene and was developed as a lightweight, reusable widget that can be embedded in any website, and retrieves data directly from the GO resource via API.
+Many genes have large numbers of annotations, making it difficult to get a quick overview of a gene function or the functions of gene sets.
+The GO ribbon is specifically designed to help users visualize and explore the functions of a gene and was developed as a lightweight, reusable widget that can be embedded in any website.
+It retrieves data directly from the GO resource via API.

 ![GO Ribbon example of SOX9](/assets/Ribbon-sox9-example.jpg)